 The post-test prepared for Class VIII too included four questions with various sub parts.
 The first question was to read the passage carefully and answer the following questions that follow.
 A paragraph on Madam Curie and her achievements was given and question based on the passage was given below which the students had to answer based on their reading of the passage.
 The next question was to test the vocabulary of the students.
 The students were given five words and were asked to write the meaning and use these words to make sentences of their own.
 The next question was to test the grammar of the students.
 In order to do so, the students were given ten sentences where the words were jumbled.
 They were supposed rearrange the words and phrases to form meaningful sentences.
+The last question was to know the ability of the students to solve questions on short composition.
 The last question was to complete a story in about 120 to 150words.
 Below the question a story was given with along with phrasal cues.
 The students were supposed to complete the story on their own using the phrasal cues.
 The post-test of both the classes is attached in the appendix.